reelfake/reelfake-node/README.md

       */
    };

-   // If the UI has a button to cancel the event streaming then below snippet is to cancel the streaming const cancelButton = document.getElementById('cancel-button');
+   // If the UI has a button to cancel the event streaming then below snippet is to cancel it const cancelButton = document.getElementById('cancel-button');
    cancelButton.addEventListener('click', () => {
       if (eventSource) {